Leadwerks/Documentation/asseteditor.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/lod1.png?raw=true)

 Once you have reduced the mesh to your liking, you can press the **Apply** button to apply your changes to the base model, or press **Add LOD** to add the reduced detail mesh as a new level-of-detail model.
 LODs are reduced detail versions of a model that are swapped out when the viewer is further away, since not as much detail is visible from a distance.
 Using models with LODs can help improve rendering performance and framerates in complex scenes with many detailed objects.

+When you are done adding LODs, save the model as a Leadwerks .mdl file.
+Other model file formats do not support LODs.

+#### Convert Textures to DDS

+Often times models that come in glTF and FBX format will use PNG and sometimes JPG files for textures.
+These image files are slow-loading because mipmaps have to be generated at load time.
+They also use more video memory because they get stored in an uncompressed pixel format in memory.
+You can optimize these models by selecting the **Tools > Convert Texture to DDS** menu item.
+This will convert all image files into optimized DDS textures using the appropriate compression format for each image.
+The resulting texture files will load faster and usually use less video memory.

+When you are done with this step, save the model as a Leadwerks MDL file, since other model file formats may not support DDS textures.

 ### Material Assets